Overview of the non-acute management of unstable angina and non-ST elevation myocardial infarction

 - Beth Israel Deaconess Medical Center

 Once the diagnosis of unstable angina or an acute non-ST elevation myocardial infarction (NSTEMI) is made, the early management of the patient involves the simultaneous achievement of several goals, including relief of ischemic pain, assessment of the hemodynamic state and correction of abnormalities that are present, determining the optimal timing of cardiac catheterization and potential percutaneous coronary intervention, and initiation of antithrombotic therapy.
-(See "Initial evaluation and management of suspected acute coronary syndrome (myocardial infarction, unstable angina) in the emergency department" and "Overview of the acute management of unstable angina and non-ST elevation myocardial infarction".)
+(See "Initial evaluation and management of suspected acute coronary syndrome (myocardial infarction, unstable angina) in the emergency department" and "Overview of the acute management of non-ST elevation acute coronary syndromes".)

 These early diagnostic and therapeutic interventions are followed by the initiation of short- and long-term interventions aimed at improving in-hospital and long-term outcomes.
 This topic will summarize the management of patients with unstable angina or acute NSTEMI in the hours and days following reperfusion.
 The reader will be directed to a more detailed discussion of these issues in other topics.

 The management of the patient with an ST elevation MI or with a complication of an acute MI (eg, cardiogenic shock, mitral regurgitation, ventricular septal defect) is discussed separately.
 (See "Overview of the acute management of ST-elevation myocardial infarction" and "Prognosis and treatment of cardiogenic shock complicating acute myocardial infarction" and "Mechanical complications of acute myocardial infarction".)

 INPATIENT MEDICAL THERAPY